-I am a proponent of microchipping pets.
+I am a proponent of pet microchip identification.
 Most pets are like family members or close friends to their owners.
 My dog truly is my best friend.
 I decided to microchip him so that he can be easily returned to me if he is ever lost or stolen.

 Losing a pet to natural causes or old age is traumatic, but losing a pet because he or she is not microchipped is another story.
 Microchip identification is the easiest and longest lasting way to make sure your pet can be returned to you if you become separated.